Research

 Blog posts

 I do everything I can to make my work available as widely as possible, while complying with journals’ copyright regulations.
-As I am currently an independent scholar with no academic funding, if you’ve benefited from my work, please consider buying me a coffee.
+If you’ve benefited from my work, please consider buying me a coffee.
+If you have any difficulty getting hold of one of my articles, please reach out to me directly via finn [at] finnlongman [dot] com.

 Adapted from my undergraduate dissertation and a paper given at the Celtic Students Conference in 2020 (see abstract below), this article explores theories of gender and monstrosity to examine Cú Chulainn as a liminal figure who transgresses boundaries and whose heroism is not undermined by but dependent on his status as an outsider.
 I explore how Cú Chulainn’s masculinity is presented as unconventional and challenged by those around him in a way that creates space for transmasculine readings, as well as how his ‘uncontrollable’ body can be read as monstrous and explored through paradigms more often used for the villains / opponents in other medieval literature.